boram13/Pet-Expo/README.md

  -POST /auth/signup: Sign up a new user
  -POST /auth/login: Log in an excisting user

-`Pet Routes
- - POST/pets: Create a new pet
- - GET/pets: Get all pets
- - PUT/pets/:id: Update a pet by ID
- - DELETE/pets/:id: Delete a pet by ID
- - GET/pets/search?name=sdfghjk: Search pets by name

 `Cat Routes
  - POST/cats: Create a new cat
  - GET/cats/?name=sdfghjk: Get all cats